Juan Soto: 2025 season

 On March 28, 2025, Soto hit his first home run as a Met, a solo shot to right field off of Houston Astros pitcher Hunter Brown, giving the Mets a 3–1 victory and their first win of the season.
 Soto's Citi Field debut as a Met came on April 4, during the first home game of the season.
 He hit an RBI double in the 6th inning, leading the Mets to a 5–0 victory over the Toronto Blue Jays.
 From March 27 to April 9, Soto had an 11-game on-base streak, the longest to start a season in his career.
 During that span, he batted .279/.404/.442 with one home run, 4 RBI, 4 doubles, and 9 walks.

 On May 1, Soto hit two home runs against the Arizona Diamondbacks in a 4–2 loss.
-They were his first home runs at Citi Field, and it was Soto's 24th multi-homer game of his career.
+They were his first home runs at Citi Field as a Met, and it was Soto's 24th multi-homer game of his career.
 Soto had another multi-homer game on May 7 against the Diamondbacks at Chase Field in a 7–1 Mets victory, his second in two weeks.

 On May 16, Soto made his first return to Yankee Stadium since signing with the Mets.
 His return to the Stadium was described on ESPN.com as "perhaps the most anticipated meeting between the clubs since the 2000 World Series."
 He was booed and heckled throughout the series and managed to get only one hit in three games.

 On June 19 against the Atlanta Braves, Soto notched his 1,000th career hit, a single to right field off of Spencer Strider in the 1st inning.
 With that hit, Soto became the 84th player to reach 1,000 hits by age 26 or younger.
 Soto is also the 17th player to record 1,000 hits and 200 home runs before his 27th birthday, as well as the only player to reach 1,000 hits, 200 homers, and 800 walks before his 27th birthday.